 Common blood disorder symptoms include fatigue, dizziness, shortness of breath, easy bruising and excessive bleeding.
 For many blood disorders in children, early diagnosis is critical.
 In addition to diagnostic evaluation, our team offers genetics counseling as many non-malignant blood disorders are inherited or genetic disorders.

 Our pediatric blood disorder team collaborates across the system of care to deliver the best treatment for each patient.
 Treatment options vary depending on the diagnosis.
 Innovative therapies include immune-modulating therapies, transfusions or clotting factor support, growth factor supplementation, chemotherapy and bone marrow transplant.
 Our comprehensive care services also include:

 - Consultations by specialists in ear, nose and throat, dentistry, gynecology and other specialty areas

 - Medical supervision

-Working with multiple pediatric specialists, our team members utilize extensive knowledge in the field of blood disorders in children to deliver high-quality, compassionate care.
+Working with multiple pediatric specialists, our team has access to a wealth of knowledge and experience in the field of blood disorders in children.